nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

   parallelism, where Python's basic `async/await` is still stuck on one processor, so mainly useful for I/O bound tasks.

-- __Debugging__: Python wins. `pdb` (and more sophisticated options are available) is extremely flexible, once you've entered the REPL, you're able to write whatever code you want.
+- __Debugging__: Python wins. `pdb` (and more sophisticated options like [ipdb](https://pypi.org/project/ipdb/) are available) is extremely flexible, once you've entered the REPL, you're able to write whatever code you want.
   [Delve](https://github.com/go-delve/delve) is a good debugger, but it's not the same as dropping straight into an interpreter.

 ### Go summary